hexdump0815/imagebuilder/systems/amlogic_m8/readme.md

 - https://github.com/hexdump0815/linux-mainline-and-mali-generic-stable-kernel/blob/master/readme.av7
 - https://github.com/hexdump0815/linux-mainline-and-mali-amlogic-kernel/blob/master/readme.m8x

+## priority

+- on hold: no further activities planned so far, maybe this will change when hdmi support hits mainline

 ## special notes

 - tv boxes are always hit and miss, so they might work or might not work and are usually of low quality